jwi146/jwi146/README.md

 You can find the project [here](https://github.com/slitherylemur/skyJourney)

 ## 📂 Previous Projects
-Here you can find other projects that I have worked on:
+Here you can find previous projects that I have worked on:

   - [What Watts](https://github.com/F28SO-Group10/Stage-2-Cw) : This was a university group project focused on designing a smart-home energy usage UI, completed over two semesters.